-- Build strong relationships and work jointly with families. - Give parents/carers information about attendance in our newsletters. - Promote the benefits of high attendance. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - Celebrate excellent attendance by displaying and reporting individual and class achievements. - Reward good or improving attendance.

-- Report to parents/carers regularly on their child's attendance and the impact on their progress. - Contact parents/carers should their child's attendance fall below the school's target for attendance. - Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools.
+- Build strong relationships and work jointly with families. - Give parents/carers information about attendance in our newsletters. - Promote the benefits of high attendance. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - Celebrate excellent attendance by displaying and reporting individual and class achievements. - Reward good or improving attendance through: - - Merits for good attendance - Weekly prize for each year's form with the best attendance - Termly Attendance Prize Draw - Awards at Celebration Assemblies - Report to parent/guardian regularly on their child's attendance and the impact on their progress. - Contact parent/guardian should their child's attendance fall below the school's target for attendance. - Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools.